rharbird/microbit-challenges/README.md

-These tutorial sheets are designed for incoming Y1 Computer Scientists with little programming experience to give them an incentive to start programming using micro:bit.
+These tutorial sheets are designed for incoming computer science students with little programming experience to give them an incentive to start programming using micro:bit.
 The sheets provide fundamental information about micro:bit's features and programming along with optional practical examples, but students are encouraged to use these materials to design projects of their own.
+Tutorials can be accessed on <https://microbit-challenges.readthedocs.io/>.

-The design of the Micro:bit was strongly influenced by the Engduino and some of this material is taken directly from the Engduino tutorial sheets.
-Likewise, in some places, the content is an abridged version of the BBC Micro:bit MicroPython documentation at <http://microbit-micropython.readthedocs.io>.
+The design of the micro:bit was strongly influenced by the Engduino and some of this material is taken directly from the Engduino tutorial sheets.
+Likewise, in some places, the content is an abridged version of the BBC micro:bit MicroPython documentation at <http://microbit-micropython.readthedocs.io>.
 Some of the challenges were adapted from the exercises by M. Atkinson on the website Multiwingspan <http://multiwingspan.co.uk/micro.php>.

 To download this documentation in pdf, epub or html format, click on the link at the bottom of the sidebar on the left: